Oligopoly Collusion And Game Theory

 Imagine four burger chains selling in a small city.
 One lowers prices.
 The rest panic.
 Then one boosts advertising.
 Another launches a new "limited edition" pineapple chilli mayo burger.
 Things escalate quickly.

-Welcome to the wonderfully chaotic world of oligopoly - a market ruled not by hundreds of tiny firms, but by a few big players constantly watching, reacting, and sometimes… colluding.
+The description above fits quite well the world of oligopoly - a market ruled not by hundreds of tiny firms, but by a few big players constantly watching, reacting, and sometimes… colluding.

 An oligopoly is a market structure where a small number of large firms dominate.
-Each has market power, and the power dynamics are intense.
+Each has market power, and their power dynamics are quite intense.

 1. Collusive Oligopoly